KojoBoat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3 - change file ownership to betty
 4 - create hello file
 5 - add execute permissions to owner of file
+6 - add multiple permissions to the owner, group and all other users